airpartners/hepa-summer23/guides/OH_data_guide.md

 Additionally, an untracked dataframe `merged.RData` is also stored in this folder.
 This contains cleaned time-series data for both Mod-PM and CPC, averaged over 10 minutes, and merged over `date`, `participant_id`, `case` and `environment`.
 It therefore has all the variables from `cleaned_modpm.Rdata` *and* `cleaned_cpc.RData`, and it's used in a script in `insight`.

+### Decay Analysis
+The two decay analysis files don't contain summary statistics, but rather computed decay constant values - all the values for every peak.

 ## Final Insights (`insight`)
 You're almost there!
-The number of files in this component is a shocking twelve ... minus ten.
+The number of files in this component is a shocking fourteen ... minus ten.
 We'll be done before you know it.

 `OH_efficacy.Rmd` might be the fastest-running script in Olin HAFTRAP.
 That's because it doesn't compute anything - all it does is extract the percentage reductions in mean, median, 5th, 25th, 75th, and 95th percentiles for each of PM 1 Concentration, PM 2.5 Concentration, PM 10 Concentration, PM 1 Particle Count (from `s_OH_M_quants.csv`), and UFP Count (from `s_OH_C_quants.csv`) for *the overall data* and collate it into a table which is saved in a CSV.
 It does this for both indoor reading and indoor/outdoor ratio, resulting in two output CSVs `OH_indoor_reduction.csv` and `OH_ratio_reduction.csv` stored in `artifacts/HAFTRAP/OH/reduction`.
 Additionally, it generates a snazzy heatmap graph for each table which it also saves in `reduction`.
 This script might be simple but it's very important since these tables provide an overview of the efficacy of the air purifiers in reducing pollutant levels indoors - arguably the main point of this entire analysis.